Quickstart

 4. Read the cost field

-Every successful response includes a cost_usd_cents field — an integer count of US cents we charged your wallet for that request.
-There's no token math to do, no model multiplier to look up.
-The number is exactly what the upstream provider charged us, in your dollars.
+Every successful response includes a cost_usd_cents field — an integer count of US cents we debited your wallet for that request.
+There's no token math, no model multiplier.
+The number equals exactly what the upstream charged us, in cents.

 print(res.cost_usd_cents)